corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/api-crypto.md

 The `crypto` package provides services and types for performing cryptographic operations.
 The list of services available are:

 * The `CompositeKey`is a tree data structure that enables the representation of composite public keys, which are used to represent the signing requirements for multi-signature scenarios.
-* The `CompositeKeyNodeandWeight` is a simple data class for passing keys and weights into `CompositeKeyGenerator`.
-* The `CordaOID` is used for the Corda platform.
-All entries must be defined in this file only and must not be removed.
-If an OID is incorrectly assigned, it should be marked deprecated and never reused.
 * The `DigestAlgorithmName` is to be used in Corda hashing API.
 * The `DigitalSignature` is for identifying who is the owner of the signing key used to create this signature.
-* The `KeySchemeCodes` is for signing and key derivation.
-* The `KeyUtils` checks whether a `key` has any intersection with the keys in `otherKeys`.
 * The `SecureHash` is a cryptographically secure hash value, computed by a specified digest algorithm.
 * The `SignatureSpec`  is a digital signature scheme.